 Self-Nominate or Recommend a Candidate

-Our Nominating Committee seeks for candidates to serve on the CFA Institute Board of Governors, annually.
+Annually, our Nominating Committee actively seeks candidates to serve on the CFA Institute Board of Governors.

 Board Chair and Executive Committee Chair